solgenomics/BrAPI-js/docs/README.md

     .germplasm_search({germplasmName:"MyAccession"})
     // ** Switch to yamMarkerBase.net **
     .server("https://www.CoolerYamBase.net/brapi/v1")
-    // Using results from the first query, search the second
+    // Using results from the first query, search the second server
     // (one search for each result from the first) .germplasm_search(function(germ){
         return {germplasmName:germ.germplasmName}